-The narrative section must include separate statements on teaching, on professional performance (for Library faculty), on scholarship and professional activity, on practice (for Clinical Track faculty), and on service.
+The narrative section must include separate statements on teaching (or professional performance for Library faculty), on scholarship (or practice and scholarship for Clinical Track faculty) and professional activity, and on service.
 The applicant may choose to include a brief overview statement and/or a statement that describes how one's work integrates and impacts two or more areas (e.g., teaching and learning, professional performance (for Library faculty), scholarship and professional activity, practice (for Clinical Track faculty), and service).
 Headings should be used to identify each narrative statement, and each statement does not need to start on a new page.